 Born and raised in the bushveld of South Africa, Alan has a life-long passion for wild animals and wild places.
-After a year in Portland, Australia as an exchange student, he studied Zoology and Botany at the University of Cape Town, culminating with a PhD on Lesser Sheathbills in the Subantarctic.
+He studied Zoology and Botany at the University of Cape Town, ending up with a PhD on Sheathbills.

-Alan made three expeditions, totalling two years, to subantarctic Marion Island.
-In addition to sheathbills, he worked on albatrosses, petrels, penguins, and terrestrial invertebrates.
-Alan emigrated to Canada in 1980 and is currently an Adjunct Associate Professor at the University of Victoria in British Columbia.
+Alan spent two years doing research on albatrosses, penguins and other seabirds on Marion Island in the sub-Antarctic.
+He emigrated to Canada in 1980 and worked at several Canadian universities and as a wildlife consultant.
+He is currently mostly retired but remains an Adjunct Associate Professor at the University of Victoria in British Columbia.

 Wildlife conservation is a key element of Alan’s professional and private life, and he is heavily involved with the biology and management of the threatened Marbled Murrelet in Canada and Alaska.
 He has published numerous scientific papers, which include studies of birds, whales, oceanography, and Antarctic ecosystems.